spockframework/spock-example/README.md

 Creating an IDEA project
 ---------------------------
+Just open the project directory with Intelli IDEA and it should auto-detect the project settings.

-Type:
+Alternativly Type:

     ./gradlew cleanIdea idea

 Open the generated project in IDEA.
 You should now be able to build the project, and to run the specs like you would run a JUnit test.

-NOTE: you might also want to install https://github.com/mycila/gmavenplus-intellij-plugin so that `src/test/groovy` is correctly recognized
-      as a test classes root.
+NOTE: you might also want to install https://github.com/mycila/gmavenplus-intellij-plugin so that `src/test/groovy` is correctly recognized as a test classes root.

 Getting hold of the Jars used in this project
 ---------------------------------------------